Skip to Content

 Chester

 You’ll feel like you’re in a movie when you visit this picture perfect oceanside town on Nova Scotia’s South Shore.
-Tucked between Peggy’s Cove and Lunenburg, discover the charm and talents of this community through its cafés, boutiques, restaurants and entertainment.
+Tucked between Peggy’s Cove and Lunenburg on the Atlantic Ocean, discover the charm and talents of this community through its cafés, boutiques, restaurants and entertainment.

 Discover Chester